cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 resources that are commensurate to the resources spent by the defender on input validation.
-However, an attacker might be able to craft inputs that will take longer for a target decoder to process then for the attacker to produce.
+However, an attacker might be able to craft inputs that will take longer for a target decoder to process than for the attacker to produce.
 Processing for arbitrary-precision numbers may exceed linear effort.
 Also, some hash-table implementations that are used by decoders to build in-memory representations of maps can be